topcoder-platform/platform-ui/README.md

 e.g.:
 ```
+import { IconOutline } from '~/libs/ui'

+...

 <IconOutline.InformationCircleIcon width={28} height={28} />
 ```

 ### Custom SVGs
 Custom SVGs can also be imported and used directly as a React component.
-Save your SVG in its own index (i.e. "barrel" file within your tool (e.g. /src-ts/tools/my-tool/my-tool/lib/svgs), and then import the SVG into the barrel file as a component:
+Save your SVG in its own index (i.e. "barrel" file within your app (e.g. /src/apps/my-app/src/lib/svgs), and then import the SVG into the barrel file as a component:
 ```
 import { ReactComponent as CustomSVG } from './customSvg.svg'
 ```

-The export the svg from the barrel file to be used w/in your tool:
+The export the svg from the barrel file to be used w/in your app:
 ```
 export { CustomSVG }
 ```
-See the /src-ts/lib/svgs for an example.
+See the /src/libs/ui/lib/components/svgs for an example.

->**NOTE:** Custom SVGs should be saved w/in a given tool.
-Only global SVGs should be in the main /lib/svgs directory.
+>**NOTE:** Custom SVGs should be saved w/in a given app.
+Only global SVGs should be in the main /src/libs/ui/lib/components/svgs directory.

 ### Styling Icons

 You can style an SVG icon by overwritting its properties through CSS (height, width, fill, etc.).
-There are also existing mixins located in `src-ts/lib/styles/_icons.scss` with pre-defined widths and heights for various icon sizes.
+There are also existing mixins located in `src/libs/ui/lib/styles/_icons.scss` with pre-defined widths and heights for various icon sizes.

 e.g.:
 ```